blue-marble/gridpath/doc/source/functionality.rst

 not affect those made on another horizon).
 A 'horizon' is most commonly a day -- e.g. we usually model a year of system operations a day at a time -- but can be any other duration, e.g. we could model the year a week at a time, a month at a time, etc. Horizon durations can also be mixed.
+The horizon boundary condition can be 'circular' or 'linear.'
+With the 'circular' approach, the last timepoint of the horizon is considered the previous timepoint for the first timepoint of the horizon (for the purposes of functionality such as ramp constraints or tracking storage state of charge).
+If the boundary is 'linear,' then we ignore constraints relating to the previous timepoint in the first timepoint of a horizon.

 In production simulation, we usually optimize a single horizon at a time (e.g. each of the year's 365 days is modeled individually) and sum the results.
 In